static-frame/static-frame/doc/source/articles/upgrade.rst

 After years of using Pandas to develop back-end financial systems, it became clear to me that Pandas was not the right tool for the job.
 Pandas's handling of labeled data and missing values, with performance close to NumPy, certainly accelerated my productivity.
 And yet, the numerous inconsistencies in Pandas's API led to hard-to-maintain code.
 Further, Pandas's irregular approach to data ownership and support for in-place mutation led to serious opportunities for error.
 So in May of 2017 I began implementing a library more suitable for critical production systems.

 Now, after three years of development and refinement, we are seeing excellent results in our production systems by replacing Pandas with StaticFrame.
-While StaticFrame is not yet always as fast as Pandas for some operations, we often see StaticFrame out-perform Pandas in large-scale, real-world use cases.
+While, for some operations, StaticFrame is not yet as fast as Pandas, we often see StaticFrame out-perform Pandas in large-scale, real-world use cases.

 What follows are ten tips to aid Pandas users in transitioning to StaticFrame.
 While Pandas users will find many familiar idioms, there are significant differences.